devkthomask/az-fcc/README.md

 * Push FCC snapshots to Blob for archival?
 * Add SQL statement logging to Snowflake as “API” rows?
 * Customize Slack notification templates or add additional channels?

-All are straightforward—tell me your preference and I'll extend the code paths and README accordingly.